Advertisement

 10³⁰³Centillion303

 3. Save important runs.
-Use the TXT or XLS export when you are doing research, homework or long projects so you can refer back later.
+Use the TXT or Excel export when doing research, homework, or long projects so you can refer back later.

 4. Break complex problems down.
 For multi-step calculations it's often easier to use this tool for the "huge" part and a regular calculator for the rest.